ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

 1. Update the `global.ini` file on each HANA node to enable the hook script.

-   On *both nodes*, run the following command.
+   On both nodes, run the following command.

    ```sh
    cat >> /hana/shared/${SID}/global/hdb/custom/config/global.ini << EOT